 The Act, Section 3(1), and Medical Care Regulations, Section 3, provide for insured physician services in Nunavut.
-The term "insured physician services" refers to all services rendered by medical practitioners that are bンハンリックシーン Building Nunavut Together Nunavuliuqatigiingniq Bâtir le Nunavut ensemble medically required, and are included in the Nunavut Health Insurance Plan's fee schedule of insured benefits which can be found in the Medical Care Regulations.
+The term "insured physician services"

+refers to all services rendered by medical practitioners that are medically required, and are included in the Nunavut Health Insurance Plan's fee schedule of insured benefits which can be found in the Medical Care Regulations.
 Where the insured service is unavailable in Nunavut, patients are referred to another jurisdiction to obtain the insured service.
-No new services were added or deleted to the listing of insured services in 2015/2016.
-The Nursing Act allows for licensure of nurse practitioners in Nunavut who partake in delivering insured services to Nunavummiut.
+No new services were added or deleted to the listing of insured services in 2016/2017.
+The Nursing Act allows for licensure of nurse practitioners in Nunavut; this permits nurse practitioners to deliver insured physician services in Nunavut.